 Chapter 11 - Whidbey Island

 There was a feeling that arouse in me as we made this somewhat radical change.
 I had been on a roll for a while, creating my stories, running my production groups, and working in Hollywood at levels beyond my wildest dreams.
 I came to believe on some sub-conscious level that the universe was watching over me.
 These risks that I took with my work and my life were being blessed by the powers that be, or so it seemed.
-So when Whidbey Island emerged as the next stop, no matter the potential challenges, I just assumed it would all work out.
-After all I (and Jennifer and Matt) were blessed by the Dali Lama.
+So when Whidbey Island emerged as the next stop, no matter the potential challenges it represented, I just assumed it would all work out.
+After all Jennifer, Matt and I were blessed by the Dali Lama.

 We had enough money and credit I had built up through the Hollywood years not to have to do anything for a while.
 Since there was no job I was going to, this was the first time I had moved for lifestyle rather than work.
 We did not really scout the territory before putting down roots.
 We were in a hurry to put Interplay behind us so we just landed in the middle of the island in the tiny town of Coupeville where Jennifer’s family lived.
 They would be our welcome wagon to this new life.